The State Bat of Virginia

-In March, 2005, Governor warner signed a new state law designating the big-eared bat as the official state bat.
-In his signing statement, he expressed a wry sense of humor that is not always evident in elected officials:
+In March, 2005, Governor Mark Warner signed a new state law designating an official state bat - the Virginia big-eared bat (Corynorhinus townsendii virginianus, also considered as a subspecies of Townsend's big-eared bat Plecotus townsendii).
+In his signing statement, Governor Warner expressed a wry sense of humor that is not always evident in elected officials:2

 This bill designates the Virginia Big-Eared bat as the official bat of the Commonwealth.
 The Legislature previously has designated a state bird (northern cardinal), a state flower and tree (dogwood), a state dog (American fox hound), a state boat (Chesapeake Bay deadrise), a state dance (square dance), a state insect (tiger swallowtail butterfly), a state fish (brook trout), a state shell (oyster), a state fossil (Chesapecten jeffersonius), and a state beverage (Got Milk?).
 Therefore, I see no harm in designating a state bat, no matter how odd-looking the Virginia Big-Eared bat might be.
 However, I am compelled to add this: